matteocereda/EMBO_SBC_hackathon/README.md

 ![SPC](www/SPC.png)

-# EMBO_hackathon
+# Introduction
-Codes for EMBO Hackathon "The Spatial Biology of Cancer"
+This repository contains codes and information needed to enjoy the Hackathon of the EMBO "The Spatial Biology of Cancer" workshop.

 On the first day of the workshop, we will run a Hackathon that will allow you to get familiar with the analysis of various type of spatial data as well as will be a nice icebreaker to know other participants.